 providing English local authorities with funding to support £300 million of discretionary relief, to allow them to provide support to individual hard cases in their local area

 a £1,000 business rate discount for public houses with a rateable value of up to £100,000, subject to state aid limits for businesses with multiple properties, for one year from 1 April 2017.
-This reduction has been extended for a year from 1 April 2018.
+This reduction ends on 31 March 2019.

-We are currently working to develop these schemes and to formally adopt them.
-Further updates on the current situation can be found on our Spring Budget 2017 update page.
+Details of the schemes we have adopted can be found on our Supporting Small Businesses Relief and Discretionary Fund Relief pages.
 Please note that Rate Demand Notices remain payable as issued, and ratepayers should not withhold payment in anticipation of any reduction.

 Information supplied with your demand notice

 A hard copy of either document is available on request by writing in or calling 0330 123 0081.